NASA again postpones historic Ingenuity helicopter flight on Mars

 “Just as Ingenuity was inspired by the Wright brothers, future explorers will take off using both the data and inspiration from this mission,” Thomas Zurbuchen, associate administrator for science at NASA, said in a statement.

-The aircraft had already demonstrated that it was possible to fly in Mars-like conditions back on Earth.
+The aircraft had already demonstrated it was possible to fly in Mars-like conditions back on Earth.
 In 2019, well before the device rocketed to Mars inside Perseverance, it was put through tests inside a cylindrical vacuum chamber at the Jet Propulsion Laboratory in Pasadena, Calif.

 Air was sucked out and carbon dioxide was pumped into the 85-foot-tall chamber to mimic the atmosphere on Mars.
 Martian temperature shifts were replicated, as was the potential for crosswinds.
 The helicopter passed and was moved to Lockheed Martin Space in Denver to meet the rover that carried the helicopter against its belly all the way to Mars.

-The area where NASA hopes to begin test flights is less than 50 yards away from where Perseverance touched down in Jezero Crater almost two months ago.
+The area where NASA hopes to begin test flights is less than 50 yards from where Perseverance touched down in Jezero Crater almost two months ago.

 Weeks later, the rover dropped Ingenuity off on a flat patch of land just before continuing on its primary mission to hunt for signs of past life.
 Scientists will use the instruments aboard the rover to collect soil samples for potential return-to-Earth missions.